yeslogic/prince-docs/docs/javascript.md

 Prince also offers the possibility to register the function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc), which is called after layout finished, similar to the current `oncomplete` event.
 If this function modifies the DOM, Prince will perform layout again on the updated document, once the function returns and before generating the PDF.

 A post layout function can register itself, or another post layout function, in order to repeat this process multiple times.
 By default the number of passes is limited to two, but this can be increased by using the [`--max-passes=N`](command-line.md#cl-max-passes) command-line option.
-For more details see [The "Two-Pass" Solution](cookbook.md#the-two-pass-solution).
+For more details see [The "Multi-Pass" Solution](cookbook.md#the-multi-pass-solution).

 ### The PDF Object